 Transcripts of U.S. Supreme Court oral arguments dating back to 2000 are available in PDF on the Court's website.
 The Court's official reporting service posts the latest argument transcripts on the same day as the oral argument, although these transcripts are subject to final review.
 Transcripts of earlier Supreme Court cases are available on LexisNexis (1978-present), Westlaw (1990-present), the OYEZ Project (1995-present; includes audio), and in the microfiche set The Complete Oral Arguments of the Supreme Court of the United States (Microforms Room, 1953-present).

 In 2007, PACER instituted a policy to automatically include PDF transcripts from U.S. District and Bankruptcy courts if they are ordered by a party and subsequently produced, with a 90-day delay during which the transcripts may be inspected at the court clerk’s office.
 Selected District Courts (including the Southern District of New York) also provide digital audio recordings of proceedings in PACER at the discretion of the trial judge.
-Inquire at the Reference Desk for PACER access, or alternative access to PACER materials through Bloomberg Law and other research services.
+The Duke Law community may access PACER materials through Bloomberg Law.

 Transcripts from the U.S. Courts of Appeals (Circuit Courts) are not provided in PACER.
 Selected circuits do make selected oral argument recordings available on their own web sites:

 - 3d Circuit (2007- )